-Email me at firstname.lastname@example.org or share them on Twitter with @nutritioninyork
+Email me at email@example.com or share them in the Facebook group at www.facebook.com/groups/nutritioninyork

 If you’d like to know more about how we can work together to tailor your nutrition needs check out the consultation options or email or call today – 07910 705272 – and let’s get started!